temet.cosmo

 - mpbPositionComplete(sP, id, extraFields=None)

-Return a particular quantity from the MPB, where quant is a string.
 A simplified version of e.g. simSubhaloQuantity().
 Can be generalized in the future.
 Returned units should be consistent with simSubhaloQuantity() of the same quantity name.

 - plot_tree(sP, subhaloID, saveFilename, treeName='SubLink', dpi=100, ctName='inferno', output_fmt='png')